How to Ship Oversized & Heavy Haul Freight: Weigh Your Options

 But what does that mean for you?
 Is there anything out of the ordinary that you need to do to get a quote, book your load and see it through to its destination?

-Here’s all you need to know about shipping oversize and overweight freight, from the measurements that matter to permits, equipment and more.
+Here’s all you need to know about shipping oversized and overweight freight, from the measurements that matter to permits, equipment and more.

 First things first: Does your freight actually qualify as over-dimensional or overweight?

-Provided you know your measurements precisely, this should be a straightforward question to answer.
+Provided you know your freight’s measurements (including length, width, height, and weight) precisely, this should be a straightforward question to answer.

 Width